lzrscg/brainstorm/Modular Blockchains/Architecture for modular apps.md

 **Use the UI as the abstraction.**

-Here is an example from our block explorer.
+Here is an example from [Modular Cloud's block explorer](https://github.com/modularcloud/explorer).
 ![[explorer-arch.png]]
 As you can see the raw blocks are not transformed into an `AbstractBlock`, but instead directly formatted for the UI.